mateusmoutinho/avgfosshelper/README.md

 - comments for every action (expecialy the for the obvious)
 - low quantity of files
 - minimum of 200 lines por file
+- When reading a file you can read a maximum of 2500 lines per file.
+Why wouldn't you read more than that?